- Industry Statistics

 What is the average lifespan in a nursing home?

-In addition, 20% of people who are currently 65 years old will need long-term care of some kind for more than five years, and about 33% will never need long-term care.
+Moreover, 20% of individuals currently aged 65 will need some form of long-term care for more than five years, while about 33% may never require long-term care.

 -